-- Bodily Injury and Property Damage—This provides a person coverage if they are sued by a person in the event that they, or someone lawfully driving their car, causes an accident which results in another person being seriously injured, scarred, or killed.
-This also covers the mini-tort coverage for damage to another person’s vehicle
+- Higher Bodily Injury Liability limits — Michigan drivers are required to purchase $250,000 in residual liability coverage, although one can opt to purchase down to $50,000.
+This provides a person coverage if they are sued by a person in the event that they, or someone lawfully driving their car, causes an accident which results in another person being seriously injured, scarred, or killed.
+Further, the change resulted in a substantial increase in the amount of insurance money available to an injury victim suing a negligent driver over the previous minimum of $20,000.00.
+This applies to bodily injury, pain and suffering, and all other personal injury damage claims.

 Under a no-fault policy, any family members living in the carrier’s house are also covered.
 This means that PIP benefits would be paid even if a family member is a passenger in another person’s car or is a pedestrian when an accident takes place.
 Furthermore, this PIP coverage also covers anyone who does not have a no-fault policy and is hurt as a passenger or pedestrian in a crash involving the insurance carrier’s vehicle.
 A hardworking Michigan no-fault car insurance lawyer could further explain the benefits offered under this coverage.